コンテンツにスキップ

 var orleans = builder.AddOrleans("default");

 In an Orleans app, the fundamental building block is a grain.
-Grains can have durable states.
-You must store the durable state for a grain somewhere.
-In an Aspire application, Azure Blob Storage is one possible location.
+Grains can have durable states that must be persisted somewhere.
+Azure Blob Storage is one supported location.

-To configure Orleans with clustering and grain storage in Azure, install the 📦 Aspire.Hosting.Azure.Storage NuGet package in the AppHost project:
+To configure Orleans with Azure Storage clustering and grain storage, first install the 📦 Aspire.Hosting.Azure.Storage NuGet package in the AppHost project:

 Aspire CLI — Aspire.Hosting.Azure.Storage パッケージを追加